Falconry Soars in Texas

 Megan Nelson, falconry permit coordinator at Texas Parks and Wildlife, says falconry is a niche sport, but the state has seen an uptick in applications for falconry permits.
 “We have an average of 14 new applicants each year,” Nelson said, but “in 2019 that number increased to 27.”
 There are 389 licensed falconers in Texas, Nelson added.

 The permit process includes an initial exam and years of training.
 A falconer starts off with an apprenticeship permit and can progress to general, then master falconer.
 General and master falconers can obtain birds through breeding programs that charge from several hundred to several thousand dollars per bird, Corey Loeke, director-at-large of the Texas Hawking Association, said.

 Al Kordowski is a master falconer.
 “I always feel like I’m planning with them,” Al said.
 “The hawks are panning the field,” Al explained as the birds bobbed their heads, their bright yellow curved beaks moving left to right.
-Suddenly, the falcons were off again, one ahead of the other in search of prey.
+Suddenly, the hawks were off again, one ahead of the other in search of prey.